JasonDnfkr/testgit/English.md

 > This experience deepened my understanding of kernel fundamentals and enhanced my ability to read large-scale project source code and swiftly locate bugs.
 >

-In terms of project experience,  I implemented a thrity-two-bit Linux-like operating system kernel prototype, based on intel x-eighty-six CPU.
+As for my project experience,  I implemented a thrity-two-bit Linux-like operating system kernel prototype, based on intel x-eighty-six CPU.
 I mainly referenced the design of the Linux operating system.
 It has some fundamental kernel functionalities, such as hard disk loading, interrupt and exception handling, virtual memory management, process scheduling and concurrency, privilege level isolation, and some system calls like sleep, fork, exec and printf.

 In addition, during my undergraduate studies, I served as the class monitor and the president of the School of Computer Association.
 These experiences greatly improved my communication skills and taught me the value of effective teamwork.